Mississippi Sports Betting – How To Bet On Sports Legally In MS

 Yes.
-There are 23 venues in Mississippi which offer betting services.
+There are 23 venues in Mississippi that offer betting services.
 These licensed and regulated sportsbooks are the only local sportsbooks we recommend MS players to use.
 We do not encourage sports wagering through unlicensed and unregulated individuals or groups.

 What is the Legal Minimum Sports Betting Age in Mississippi?

 The minimum age to wager at MS land-based casinos is 21. however, offshore online sportsbooks only require players to be at least 18 years old.
 While this information is conflicting, we recommend following them closely.
-18 year old MS players who want to wager should use offshore sportsbooks rather than try to break any law relating to the state's minimum sports wagering age.
+18-year-old MS players who want to wager should use offshore sportsbooks rather than try to break any law relating to the state's minimum sports wagering age.

 Who Regulates Sports Betting in Mississippi?

 The Mississippi Gaming Commission currently regulates all of the state's sports wagering activity.
 The MGC is responsible for providing licenses to operators such as the 23 land-based casinos currently offering sports betting.
 These powers were granted under the state's legalized sports gambling bill.

 Mississippi residents who want to express their concerns or support for the current domestic sports wagering options or for pending legislation in the state can contact their local representatives and politicians.
 Below we provide resources to reach those individuals.